 - Fluorescent in situ hybridisation (FISH) analysis - this test looks at certain parts of the chromosomes and can detect very small pieces of chromosomes that are either missing or extra (for example, Duchenne muscular dystrophy).

 Biochemical tests look at the amounts or activities of key proteins.
 As genes contain the DNA code for making proteins, abnormal amounts or activities of proteins can signal genes that are not working normally.
-These types of tests are often used for newborn screening.
-For example, biochemical screening can detect infants who have metabolic conditions such as phenylketonuria.
+These types of tests are often used for newborn baby screening.
+For example, biochemical screening can detect infants who have a condition affecting one of the many essential chemical reactions in the body (metabolic condition) such as phenylketonuria.

 Who has genetic testing performed on them?